Safeguards and quality

-Our issues paper on Safeguards and quality asked the public to share their views about how people with disability experience safeguards, what promotes quality in services, and how these may prevent and reduce their exposure to violence, abuse, neglect and exploitation.
+This issues paper asked the public to share their views about how people with disability experience safeguards, what promotes quality in services, and how these may prevent and reduce their exposure to violence, abuse, neglect and exploitation.

 The Disability Royal Commission has released an issues paper.
 We want to know how safeguards and quality services for people with disability may prevent and reduce violence, abuse, neglect, and exploitation of people with disability.

 We are asking people to respond to the list of questions on our website about safeguards and quality services.

 People with disability access a range of services throughout their life.
 Providing high quality services is an important safeguard against violence, abuse, neglect and exploitation.